-Use the Azure portal to set up alerts on metrics for Azure Database for PostgreSQL - Single Server
+Set up alerts on metrics for Azure Database for MySQL - Flexible Server

-This article shows you how to set up Azure Database for PostgreSQL alerts using the Azure portal.
+This article shows you how to set up Azure Database for MySQL alerts using the Azure portal.
 You can receive an alert based on monitoring metrics for your Azure services.

 You can configure an alert to do the following actions when it triggers:

-- Send email to additional emails that you specify.
+- Send email to other emails that you specify

 You can configure and get information about alert rules using: